Android Device Manager is the Option

 It also can hide the Prey icon so no thief can tinker with your settings.
 You can also disable the power button, so your device can’t be turned off if the screen is locked.

-Samsung builds in security for Galaxy owners
+Samsung Builds in Security for Galaxy Owners

-Using this requires Samsung account, which you’ll need to set up if this is your first Galaxy phone.
-It’s worth having in case you take advantage of Samsung’s other services, of which there are many.
+The tools are bare bones compared to some alternatives, but it’s there if you think you’ve left your phone somewhere.
+Using this requires a Samsung account, which you’ll need to set up if this is your first Galaxy phone.
+It’s worth having in case you take advantage of Samsung’s other services, which are many.

-Be smart about security, say the experts
+Be Smart about Security, say the Experts

-“The best type of protection is the same as when you protect your regular online identity.
-A strong password or PIN, think 6-10 characters,” she says.
-“While a high entropy password (Uppercase, lowercase, numbers, and special characters) isn’t the most user friendly on your mobile device even a slightly longer lower entropy, such as all lowercase letters with no mixing, can be enough to deter someone from guessing it.”
+The best type of protection is the same as when you protect your regular online identity.
+And says a strong password or Pin Number, think 6-10 characters.
+While a high entropy password with Uppercase, lowercase, numbers, and special symbols could be more user-friendly on your mobile device.
+Even a slightly longer lower entropy, such as all lowercase letters with no mixing.
+Can be enough to deter someone from guessing it.

-Another item that too many people ignore is standard backup procedures, according to Bob O’Donnell, founder and chief analyst for Technalysis Research.
-Backing up is key because no matter how much security you use, there’s always a chance for it to be broken.
+One solution for minimizing the annoyance with such a password would be to use the Android trusted places feature.
+This disables the need for password prompts if you’re at home or at another location you set.
+Another item that too many people ignore is standard backup procedures, according to Bob O’Donnell, founder, and chief analyst for Technalysis Research.
+Backing up is critical because no matter how much security you use.
+There’s always a chance for it to be broken.

-He also said too many people overlook backing up their device.
+Most of these problems are because people still need to do the basics.
+And the reality is if someone is really intent on getting it, you can do nothing to prevent it.
+Your focus needs to be on solving 99 percent of the cases.
+He also said too many people overlook backing up their devices.
 For Android, your specific manufacturer may have a backup solution, like Samsung’s Kies software or HTC Backup.
-Security aside, backing up your device protects things you can’t replace, like photos, in case you do something like drop your phone and break it forever.
+Security aside, backing up your device protects things you can’t replace, like photos.
+In case you drop your phone and break it forever.

-The bottom line is that your smartphone is the most personal computing device ever made, so you should consider how much sensitive information you have on there and what risk you’re willing to accept for it to wind up in the wrong hands.
+So, devices that shipped with Lollipop, Android 5.0 or later, have a much improved and restore solution.
+When you start a new phone, so if most of your stuff is in your account, you should be OK.
+The bottom line is that your smartphone is the most personal computing device ever made.
+So it would be best to consider how much sensitive information you have.
+And what risks you’re willing to accept for it to end up in the wrong hands.